Freshly baked cinnamon raisin bread! Does it get any better than that?

 Toss the raisins with 2 tablespoons of flour to absorb any residual moisture from when they were plumped.
 With the mixer on gradually add them to the bowl and continue kneading until they are evenly distributed.
 This helps them stay in the bread when slicing.

-Place the dough in a greased bowl, turn over once and cover.
+Place the dough in a large greased bowl, turn over once and cover.
 Let the dough rise in a warm place until doubled in size, about an hour.

-Meanwhile, combine the sugar and cinnamon in a small bowl and beat together the egg and water in a second bowl.
+Meanwhile, combine the sugar and ground cinnamon in a small bowl and beat together the egg and water in a second bowl.

 Divide the dough into 2 equal pieces.
-Roll out one piece at a time on a lightly floured surface, brush with egg wash, sprinkle with half of the cinnamon/sugar mixture and roll up the dough.
+Roll out one piece at a time on a lightly floured surface, brush with egg wash, sprinkle with half of the cinnamon/sugar mixture, and roll up the dough.

 Place in a loaf pan.
 Repeat with the second piece of dough and allow them to rise again.